Voor (dutch, preposition) /voːr/, [vʊːr] 1. for,

 Chelsey Schmidtke

-Researcher, Indigenous Design, Engagement, Landscape Architecture
+Researcher, Indigenous Design, Landscape Design, Engagement

 Chelsey has extensive planning and environmental design experience with Indigenous communities.